-In light of the unprecedented disruption to the 2020 Census Group Quarters Operation, resulting in incomplete and inaccurate 2020 Census data for Atlanta, we also urge the Census Bureau to expand the scope of PCGQR and consider other program improvements.
+In light of the unprecedented disruption to the 2020 Census Group Quarters Operation, resulting in incomplete and inaccurate 2020 Census data for the City of East Lansing, We also urge the Census Bureau to expand the scope of PCGQR and consider other program improvements.

-1. All Group Quarters types should be eligible for review under the new program.
-The Federal Register Notice does not specify the types of Group Quarters (GQ) that will be in-scope for the program.
-We urge the Census Bureau to include all GQ types, based on the availability of official administrative records, as long as the administrative records are of high quality and demonstrate "usual residence" as of April 1, 2020 (or closest April 1 date in the case of student housing closed early due to the pandemic).
+1. The Federal Register Notice does not specify the types of Group Quarters (GQ) that will be in-scope for the program.
+We urge the Census Bureau to include all GQ types, as of April 1, 2020 (or closest April 1 date in the case of student housing closed early due to the pandemic).